irmen/prog8/CompilerDevelopment.md

 #### Problems with `compilerAst`:
 * `ModuleImporter.kt`, doing (Prog8-) module resolution.
 That's not the parser's job.
+* `ParsingFailedError` (in `ModuleParsing.kt`): this exception (it is actually *not* a `java.lang.Error`...) is thrown in a number of places, where other exceptions would make more sense.
+For example: not finding a file should just yield a `NoSuchFileException`, not this one.
+The other problem with it is that it does not provide any additional information about the source of parsing error, in particular a `Position`.
 * During parsing, character literals are turned into UBYTEs (since there is no basic type e.g. CHAR).
 That's bad because it depends on a specific character encoding (`IStringEncoding` in `compilerAst/src/prog8/ast/AstToplevel.kt`) of/for some target platform.
 Note that *strings* are indeed encoded later, in the `compiler` module.
 * The same argument applies to `IMemSizer`, and - not entirely sure about that - `IBuiltinFunctions`.